tlienart/Franklin.jl/docs/workflow/deploy.md

 The contents of the `__site` folder can simply be deployed to a path on an existing server as follows.
 Supposing you wish your site to appear at `http://my.example.com/path/to/my/franklin/site/`.
 You would take the following steps:

-* Prepare the `__site` directory by running `optimize(prepath="/path/to/my/franklin/site/", minify=false)`.
+* Prepare the `__site` directory by running `optimize(prepath="/path/to/my/franklin/site/")`.
 Franklin.jl does not use relative links, so this step is needed to ensure that the links between site elements are correct.
-(The `minify = false` argument is optional but is currently recommended.)

 * Copy the contents of the `__site` directory to the target location using your chosen method (for example, using [rsync](https://en.wikipedia.org/wiki/Rsync)).